douglasdavis/twaml/docs/api_data.rst

 .. toctree::
    :maxdepth: 2

-The ``data`` module provides a thin wrapper around working with persistent ROOT files, persistent h5 files, and the use of transient pandas DataFrames

 .. currentmodule:: twaml.data

+The ``data`` module provides a thin wrapper around working with persistent ROOT files, persistent h5 files, and the use of transient pandas DataFrames.

 .. autoclass:: dataset
    :members: